yegor256/blog/_posts/2015/sep/2015-09-16-how-to-fire-someone-right.md

 tags: management
 place: Kiev, Ukraine
 description: |
-  Firing can be done right---nicely and gracefully---if you make it professional and not personal.
+  Firing can be done right---nicely and gracefully---if you make it professional and not personal; the article explains how exactly.
 keywords:
   - how to fire someone
   - how to fire someone gracefully